Why is my harley backfiring

 Q: What is a motorcycle backfire?

 In layman’s terms, when we say a process backfires, it means it produces the reverse of the desired and expected result.
-A backfire in relation to the motorcycle engine, therefore, refers to a blast or combustion which is produced as a result of running an internal combustion engine that occurs either in the air intake or in the exhaust of your motorcycle.
+A backfire in relation to the motorcycle engine, therefore, refers to a blast or combustion that occurs either in the air intake or in the exhaust of your motorcycle.

 Q: What causes a motorcycle to backfire?